 Picture of divers swimming with sharks

-With single-use plastic accounting for 60% of marine pollution, Decathlon is committed to achieving zero single-use plastic by 2026.
+With single-use plastic accounting for 60% of marine pollution, DECATHLON is committed to achieving zero single-use plastic by 2026.

 Where do single-use plastics fit in DECATHLON's value chain?